 The trick with a small budget is to stop trying to buy a big gift and start buying a well-chosen small one.
 Consumables, books, hand-made pieces and micro-experiences beat the price tag every time — and none of them leave you explaining the number.
+The twenty-dollar ceiling is not a creative limit; it is a creative constraint.
+Twenty dollars spent on something specific lands harder than fifty spent on something generic, and the recipient remembers the choice instead of the receipt.

 Four directions that work